 2 Other Indicators Show That Stocks Are Significantly Overvalued

 Another key valuation metric also suggests that stocks are significantly overvalued.
-According to the Case Shiller cyclically adjusted price-to-earnings (CAPE) ratio, the S&P 500 is overvalued by 75%!
+According to the Case Shiller cyclically adjusted price-to-earnings (CAPE) ratio, the S&P 500 is overvalued by 87.5%!
 The 10-year average is around 16.
 It is at 30.05 at the time of this writing.

-That means for every $1.00 of earnings a company makes, investors are willing to pay $29.19.
+That means for every $1.00 of earnings a company makes, investors are willing to pay $30.05.
 The ratio has only been higher once, in 2000, at the height of the dotcom bubble.
 It was at 30.00 in 1929, right before Black Tuesday.
-In each case, it was followed by a crash.
-(Source: “Online Data Robert Shiller,” Yale University, last accessed January 19, 2017.)
+In each case, it was followed by a stock market crash.
+(Source: “Online Data Robert Shiller,” Yale University, last accessed July 25, 2017.)

 According to Nobel Prize-winning economist Robert Shiller, the euphoria after Trump won the election has sent the markets into a frenzy of greed and irrationality that could send stocks plunging in a rerun of the 1929 stock market crash.

 Warren Buffett and investors may have to wait a bit for that kind of crash to materialize.
-The early days of Trump will create a boom.
+The early days of Trump have created a boom.
 But that too will end, when the Case Shiller P/E ratio gets closer to 45, where it was before the dotcom bust.
 (Source: “Trump will carry Wall Street to the giddy heights of the 1920s before a fantastic crash, economists warn,” The Telegraph, January 18, 2017.)